hoelzro/vim-elm-help/README.md

 **IMPORTANT**: You need to do this part while online!
 After it's done, you're freeeeeee

+The `:ElmBuildDocs` command will build a documentation database and put it into `elm-docs.json` at your project root.

+Alternatively, you may do this from the command line, like so...

 Run `bin/build-docs.pl` from the top level of your Elm project, and direct its output to `elm-docs.json`: